renswilderom/renswilderom.github.io/python/_posts/2021-11-22-Dolphins and communities.md

 ### 3. Retrieve information from the model

-The code below will loop through the list of communities, calculate different community-level metrics, and add them to a Pandas dataframe.
+The code below will loop through the list of communities, calculate different community-level metrics, and adds them to a Pandas dataframe.

 ```python
 # Create empty lists which will later be turned into a dataframe